kisyaba/Yum-Robot/README.md

 ```

 ## Running the simulation in the terminal
- Open the repo folder in your terminal
+ Open the repo folder in your terminal/cmd/powershell

 ```bash
 cd yumRobot folder